 In medium bowl (or electric stand mixer bowl), add the Oat Flour, Protein Powder (or substitute ingredients), Cocoa, Baking Soda, Baking Powder, and Salt.
 Whisk thoroughly until well combined.

 Add soured Milk (or buttermilk), Oil, and Vanilla extract.
 Mix for a few minutes until combined.

 Add eggs one at a time, whisking thoroughly after each, until smooth batter forms.

 Using an immersion blender or a smoothie blender, puree the coffee/date mixture until dates are smooth.
 Gradually pour this coffee and date mixture into the cake batter, mixing until silky smooth.

 Pour cake batter into prepared and greased cake pans.

-Bake cakes for 30-40 minutes until done and inserted toothpick comes out clean.
+Bake cakes for 30-40 minutes (or 20-25 minutes for cupcakes) until done and inserted toothpick comes out clean.

 Cool in cake pans for 5-10 minutes before removing from pans to finish cooling on cooling racks.

 Chop pitted dates in small bowl and cover with boiling water.
 Allow to soak for at least 10 minutes until softened.

 In food processor or smoothie blender, puree the softened dates, honey or maple, vanilla, and nut butter.
 Add 1-2 tablespoon of almond milk if needed to obtain smooth mixture.